-With five separate competitions running in Michaelmas and Lent Terms, you have a chance to compete with fellow LSE entrepreneurs to win up to £30,000 towards your venture.
+With two separate competitions running in Michaelmas and Lent Terms, you have a chance to compete with fellow LSE entrepreneurs to win up to £30,000 towards your venture.

 We are looking to award money to interesting projects at both idea and launch stage of maturity to support venture development.
 In each case, we award an amount that makes a significant impact to the business.
 Typically, around 3-5 businesses are selected for funding from each competition.

 The Big Picture - we want to get a clear idea of what problem you are trying to solve, a basic overview of how exactly you plan to do that and a little bit about you and your team (if you have one).
 We also have a business model canvas for you to fill in, for tips on this, you can download our advice document here.

 The Big Sell - We like your idea and would to hear a bit more about it.
 Enter the pitch deck.
 We are asking our entrepreneurs to put together a basic pitch deck along with a 60-second film pitch and proof that they have tried to sell the idea, service, or product to a potential target audience.
 We'll invite you to workshops and masterclasses that will help you prepare for this ahead of your deadline.

 The Big Moment - The last part of the competition consists of a Dragon's Den pitch.
 In front of a lively student audience and panel of alumni investors, experts and mentors, we will ask you, in 15 minutes, to sell us your idea, answer questions from the panel and audience, and then wait just a little longer to see if you are one of this year's Generate's winning entrepreneurs.

 Generate funding application timeline